History and exam

 first trimester of pregnancy

-Incidence of diabetic hypoglycemia increases in early pregnancy, particularly around 10-15 weeks' gestation, in people with type 1 or type 2 diabetes.[20][21][22][23][24]
-In pregnant women with preexisting type 1 diabetes, severe hypoglycemia occurs around 3 to 5 times more frequently in early pregnancy (but at lower incidence in the third trimester) than in the period before pregnancy.[2][25]
-Incidence rates of severe hypoglycemia have been reported as high as 19% to 44% in pregnant women who are treated with intensive insulin therapy.[26]
+Incidence of diabetic hypoglycemia increases in early pregnancy, particularly around 10-15 weeks' gestation, in people with both type 1 and type 2 diabetes.[3][20][21][22][23]
+In pregnant women with preexisting type 1 diabetes, severe hypoglycemia occurs around 3 to 5 times more frequently in early pregnancy (but at lower incidence in the third trimester) than in the period before pregnancy.[2][24]
+Incidence rates of severe hypoglycemia have been reported as being as high as 19% to 44% in pregnant women who are treated with intensive insulin therapy.[25]

 Hypoglycemia due to gestational diabetes is not covered in this topic.